codewithashu/get-crafty/presentations/current.md

 ## Lab goals

 - Clarify DOM and its relationship with Javascript.
-- Understand, and construct, data structure.
+- Understand and construct data structure.
 - Write more, if not better, functions.

 ---